praneetm/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository made for the Coursera course of Data Science
+Repository made for the Coursera course on Data Science